Wursten, Bart (Barend) Theodorus

 Disaster struck in September 2007, when Ndundu Lodge was destroyed by fire and again in June 2008 when, during the turbulent election period in Zimbabwe, their home was invaded and plundered.
 Their contract with Carr Foundation finished, they found themselves without home or income and saw themselves forced to return to Belgium, Petra's original home.

-Bart and Petra both still continue to work on the Zimbabwe Flora and return to Zimbabwe at least once a year.
-Bart also works with the National Botanic Garden of Belgium and recently (2010) participated in a 6-week biodiversity expedition on the Congo River.
+Bart and Petra both still continue to work on the Zimbabwe Flora and try to return to Zimbabwe at least once a year.
+Bart also worked with the National Botanic Garden of Belgium and participated in a 6-week biodiversity expedition on the Congo River in 2010, as well as for a tree identification project of 21 forest plots in Yangambi.
+(2012-2013).

 Site software last modified: 7 February 2018 12:09am